ChaiScript/ChaiScript/cheatsheet.md

 ## Adding Type Conversions

-User defined type conversions are possible, defined in either script or in C++.
+User-defined type conversions are possible, defined in either script or in C++.